-- (1) Unless otherwise specified, words used in this bylaw have the same meaning as defined in the Municipal Government Act, RSA 2000, c M-26. - (2) In this bylaw: - (a) "bylaw enforcement officer" means a - (i) peace officer appointed pursuant to the Peace Officer Act, SA 2006, c P-3.5; - (ii) bylaw enforcement officer appointed pursuant to the Enforcement Bylaw, Bylaw 16368; or - (iii) police officer appointed pursuant to the Police Act, RSA 2000, c P-17; - (b) "City" means The City of Edmonton; - (c) "City Manager" means the City's chief administrative officer or delegate; - (d) "designated" includes identifying an area, location, or object by temporary or permanent signage or other marking, or publishing a list of designated areas, locations, or objects; - (e) "Edmonton Transit Service" means the City's municipal passenger transportation system;
+PURPOSE 1 The purpose of this bylaw is to regulate the City's public spaces and other areas in a manner that supports fairness, fosters safe and viable communities and the well-being of the environment, and promotes responsible stewardship of City assets and resources.
+DEFINITIONS 2 (1) Unless otherwise specified, words used in this bylaw have the same meaning as defined in the Municipal Government Act , RSA 2000, c M-26.
+(2)) In this bylaw: (a) "bylaw enforcement officer" means a (i) peace officer appointed pursuant to the Peace Officer Act , SA 2006, c P-3.5; (ii) bylaw enforcement officer appointed pursuant to the Enforcement Bylaw, Bylaw 16368; or (iii) police officer appointed pursuant to the Police Act , RSA 2000, c P-17; (b) "City" means The City of Edmonton; (c) "City Manager" means the City's chief administrative officer or delegate; (d) " designated " includes identifying an area, location, or object by temporary or permanent signage or other marking, or publishing a list of designated areas, locations, or objects; (e) "Edmonton Transit Service" means the City's municipal passenger transportation system;

 - (f) "highway" has the same meaning as defined in the Traffic Safety Act, RSA 2000, c T-6;

 - (g) "off-leash area" has the same meaning as defined in the Animal Licensing and Control Bylaw, Bylaw 13145;

 - (h) "park" means a public space, whether developed or not, that is intended to be used by members of the public for recreation or general enjoyment and includes:

 - (i) lands designated as a "park";

-- lands registered as environmental or municipal reserve;
+- (ii) lands registered as environmental or municipal reserve;

-- (iii) lands zoned as A River Valley Zone, NA Natural Areas Zone, PSN Neighbourhood Parks

-and Services Zone, PS Parks and Services Zone,

-or PU Public Utility Zone;
+- (iii) lands zoned as A River Valley Zone, NA -Natural Areas Zone, PSN - Neighbourhood Parks and Services Zone, PS - Parks and Services Zone, or PU - Public Utility Zone;

 - (iv) a playground;

 - (v) a cemetery;

 - (vi) a sport field;

 - (vii) a skate park or bicycle park;

 - (viii) a golf course;

 - (ix) an outdoor theatre;

 - (x) an outdoor pool or water spray park;

 - (xi) an outdoor skating rink;

 - (xii) an off-leash area;

 - (xiii) squares, plazas, and promenades;

 - (xiv) school properties;

 - (xv) natural and naturalized areas; and

-- (xvi) the North Saskatchewan River Valley, as defined in the North Saskatchewan River Valley and Ravine Protection Overlay; - "sport field" means an area designed and intended for use in a specific sporting activity and includes ski hills, soccer, football, and field hockey fields, baseball diamonds, basketball, tennis, beach volleyball, and pickleball courts, cricket ovals, golf courses, and similar areas; - (j) "patio" means an area outside of a building intended for the consumption of food or beverages by patrons of businesses providing such food or beverages; - (k) "permit" includes a licence, agreement, letter of permission, or other written approval; - (l) "public space" means any property, whether publicly or privately owned, to which members of the public have access as of right or by express or implied invitation, whether on payment of a fee or not, and includes: - property owned or controlled by, or operated as part of, Edmonton Transit Service including transit stations and transit vehicles; - (ii) a highway; - (iii) a vehicle for hire, as defined in the Vehicle for Hire Bylaw, Bylaw 17400; and - (iv) a park; - (m) "public space fixture" means poles, traffic control devices, streetlights, waste receptacles, benches, bus shelters, trees, utility boxes, vending machines, public art, planters, bicycle racks, message boards, newspaper boxes, or any other similar item in a public space; - (n) "roadway" has the same meaning as defined in the Traffic Safety Act, RSA 2000, c T-6;
+- (xvi) the North Saskatchewan River Valley, as defined in the North Saskatchewan River Valley and Ravine Protection Overlay; - (i) "sport field" means an area designed and intended for use in a specific sporting activity and includes ski hills, soccer, football, and field hockey fields, baseball diamonds, basketball, tennis, beach volleyball, and pickleball courts, cricket ovals, golf courses, and similar areas; - (j) "patio" means an area outside of a building intended for the consumption of food or beverages by patrons of businesses providing such food or beverages; - (k) "permit" includes a licence, agreement, letter of permission, or other written approval; - (1) "public space" means any property, whether publicly or privately owned, to which members of the public have access as of right or by express or implied invitation, whether on payment of a fee or not, and includes: - (i) property owned or controlled by, or operated as part of, Edmonton Transit Service including transit stations and transit vehicles; - (ii) a highway; - (iii) a vehicle for hire, as defined in the Vehicle for Hire Bylaw, Bylaw 17400; and - (iv) a park; - (m) "public space fixture" means poles, traffic control devices, streetlights, waste receptacles, benches, bus shelters, trees, utility boxes, vending machines, public art, planters, bicycle racks, message boards, newspaper boxes, or any other similar item in a public space; - (n) "roadway" has the same meaning as defined in the Traffic Safety Act, RSA 2000, c T-6;